MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 For the purposes of this study, a client will store a collection on a set of servers of the same "quality" level.
 Documents with differing quality requirements are considered separate collections and are stored and managed separately.

-# Commandment VIII: Judge for Yourself the Level of Storage Quality
+# Recommendation: Judge for Yourself the Level of Storage Quality

-This commandment counsels us to trust our own experience more than the marketing statements of those trying to sell us products and services.
+This recommendation counsels us to trust our own experience more than the marketing statements of those trying to sell us products and services.
 This has two parts:

 - Question the provenance of reliability estimates from vendors.
 - Pay close attention to our own experience with storage reliability.
 Note that this requires that we *collect* and *analyze* reliability data from our own collections.